Sentencing of gunman Brenton Tarrant: The mosque hero and the toddler who wanted to be a policeman

 "This terrorist killed my beloved 3-year-old son.
 To me it is as though you have killed the whole of New Zealand."

-He described spoke of his little boy, well-loved in the mosque community where he used to distribute copies of the Quran, making friends with worshippers young and old.
+Diriye, who was standing next to Ibrahim while his statement was being read, described how little boy, who well-loved in the mosque community where he used to distribute copies of the Quran, making friends with worshippers young and old.

 "He used to engage and play with the police at the mosque."